neoforged/governance/voting.md

 - `#moderation-private` for votes concerning the Moderators team.
 Any accompanying contextual information must be sent in messages directly below the poll, alongside a ping of the role of the team in question.

-Voting takes place in the 24 hours following the creation of the poll, unless the Steering Council agrees to lift waiting requirements for situations that require prompt resolutions.
-If this is the case, the Council must clearly explain the context that lead to the decision of shortening the vote's duration.
+Voting takes place in the 24 hours following the creation of the poll.
+Votes that are not time-sensitive may have a longer voting period, but it may not exceed one week.

-For a decision to be taken by vote, a *simple* majority of the votes cast is required - that is, more than half of the votes cast must be in favour of the final decision.
-If the vote ends in a tie (no option received more than half of the votes), a majority of the members of the Steering Council will cast a tie breaking vote.
+For a decision to be taken by vote, a *simple* majority of the votes cast is required - that is, strictly more than half of the votes cast must be in favour of the final decision.
-- As an exception to the rule above, votes that seek to overrule a previous decision require a *qualified* majority - i.e., two thirds of the votes cast have to be in favour.
+- As an exception to the rule above, votes that seek to overrule a previous decision require a *qualified* majority - i.e., at least two thirds of the votes cast have to be in favour.

 In cases involving multiple-choice polls, if no option does not meet the requirements set above, the two choices with the most votes will be put to a run-off vote.

+A vote that ends in a tie (i.e., the cast votes have been *perfectly* distributed to each option) or one in which no option has met the majority requirement is considered **fail**.
+In this case, the status quo will be preserved.
+Failed votes may be re-attempted after 30 days.

 Decisions made by vote cannot be revisited after less than 90 days from their vote.